-It’s never too early to start thinking about reflection in your classroom or online classes.
+It’s never too early to prioritize reflective learning in your classroom or online classes.
 To boost your student’s learning, incorporating early and frequent reflections can make a big difference.
 According to Peter Brown, Henry L. Roediger III, and Mark A. McDaniel’s book Make it Stick, “reflection can involve several activities…that lead to stronger learning.
 These include retrieval (recalling recently learned knowledge to mind), elaboration (connecting new knowledge to what you already know), and generation (rephrasing key ideas in your own words or visually and mentally rehearsing what you might do differently next time).”
-Frequent reflection brings greater awareness of the skills learned, and helps solidify learning experiences.
+In addition, frequent reflection brings greater awareness of the skills learned and helps solidify learning experiences.

-Setting time for students to reflect and analyze their new knowledge frequently allows them to digest the learning objectives and activities and to really make it their own whether through processes and experiences associated with retrieval, elaboration or generation.
+Setting time for students to reflect and analyze their new knowledge frequently allows them to digest the learning objectives and activities and make it their own, whether through processes and experiences associated with retrieval, elaboration, or generation.

-This is also a great time for teachers to identify areas where students need more support.
+This is also an excellent time for teachers to identify areas where students need more support.
 Try the following tools and suggestions to help students document, verbalize and share their reflection responsibly:

 - What are the most interesting discoveries I made today?
 (It can be about global issues, applicable skills, themselves, new ideas, the community or others)

 - What were some of the most challenging moments today?
 How did I overcome them?
 What did I learn from this?